History

 • Organizational and leadership skills and the ability to effectively resolve problems and conflicts

-Subject-specific competencies are listed under each course syllabus in the section “Goals and Competencies,” but the main subject-specific competencies developed by this program can be summarized as follows:
+Subject-specific competences are listed under each course syllabus in the section “Goals and Competences,” but the main subject-specific competencies developed by this program can be summarized as follows:

 • Knowledge of key topics in world, European, Slovenian, and broader Slovenian cultural history, as well as the Mediterranean